san-lab/certnotar/README.md

 A modified Go x509 package is used.

-Of course, a valid Ethereum key needs to be provided.
+Of course, a valid Ethereum key needs to be provided for notarizing on blockchain.